maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * A button on the create test-case form, to fill in the expected results to automatically make a passing test-case.
 * Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.
 * Change unit tests to use PHPunit, which is the new standard in Moodle 2.3.
-* If stack is installed on a site with a _ in the URL (e.g. http://localhost/moodle_head/) then plots do not work.
-Maxima seems to escape the _ to \_ for some reason.

 ### Existing bugs to confirm ###